totaro/AzureFunction/README.md

 # AzureFunction

-Exersice: Azure Function (C#) that responds to HTTP requests.
+Exercise: Azure Function (C#) that responds to HTTP requests.
 After creating and testing the code locally in Visual Studio Code deployed to Azure.